dl9sec/J-Pole_433MHz/README.md

 * Brass tube 6 mm diameter
 * Brass tube 4 mm diameter
 * Electric installation PVC tube 25 mm diameter
-* Clamps for installation tube 25 mm (optional, depends on mounting)
+* Clamps for installation PVC tube 25 mm (optional, depends on mounting)
 * 2x M5 x 9.5 x 7.1 threaded heat set inserts (optional, depends on mounting)
 * 2x M2,5 x 6 countersunk screw (stainless steel if possible)
 * 1x M3 x 10 Nylon
 * 1x DIN912 M3 x 8 (stainless steel if possible)
 * Clip-on ferrite about 13 mm diameter, about 26 mm length
-* A piece of RG/RD-316 with an SMA connector (isolation parts are made of PTFE, so no problems at soldering the feedpoint)
+* A piece of RG/RD-316 with a SMA connector (isolation parts are made of PTFE, so no problems at soldering the feedpoint)

 ## 3D printed parts
 * J-Pole_433_Base, J-Pole_433_Bot1/2, J-Pole_433_Spacer and J-Pole_433_Top are made of PETG with 15% infill.
 J-Pole_433_Clamp is made of PETG with 50% infill.
 2.1/2.4 mm holes are threaded with a thread cutter for M2.5 respectively M3.